Community Development Block Grant

 Community Development Block Grant funds are used for projects that improve the quality of living for lower-income residents whose incomes are less than 80 percent of the area median income as established by the Department of Housing and Urban Development.

-Such projects include the following:
+Such activities include the following:

 - Housing rehabilitation